UEACS/UEACS.github.io/mr-bill/README.md

-# MR-Bill Web Version (In Development DO NOT USE)
+# MR-Bill Web Version (In Development MAY CONTAIN BUGS)
-# Will be usable within a week!
 A simple website for splitting bills from a receipt

 # To Use